-Your summary contains information about your payment status for the latest month.
-You receive a summary if you have unpaid taxes.
+Your summary contains information about your taxes and payments for the past month.
+You receive a summary if any of your taxes is unpaid.
 However, if the unpaid amount is small, the summary is not sent.
 You can always see your unpaid taxes in MyTax.

-You will also receive a summary when your tax refund has been used for your unpaid taxes.
+You will also receive a summary if your tax refund has been used for your unpaid taxes.

 Businesses and corporations also generally receive a summary when their payments are used for taxes.